 Adapter-based designs let a team reuse pretrained components and train fewer parameters.
 Joint training exposes more parameters and modalities to optimization, raising data, compute, and stability requirements.
 Choose from measured target-task quality, budget, and controllability rather than assuming one family wins.

-Non-text modalities produce feature tensors that do not directly match the decoder interface.
+Non-text modalities produce feature tensors that don't directly match the decoder interface.
 In a projected-prefix design, a projector maps features into token-shaped states that enter the decoder context.
 In a cross-attention design, a connector can instead expose a separate visual memory bank.

 The connector determines what evidence the decoder receives.
 If this step throws away spatial detail or its alignment training fails, the decoder may sound fluent while grounding poorly in the input.

-A projector can be as simple as a linear layer or as structured as a learned bottleneck with cross-attention.
-The runnable example below models the systems consequence: some projectors keep every visual token, while Q-Former and Perceiver-style reducers bound the number sent to the LLM.
+A connector can be as simple as a linear projector or as structured as a learned bottleneck with cross-attention.
+The runnable example below models the systems consequence: some connectors keep every visual feature, while Q-Former and Perceiver-style reducers bound the downstream visual stream before a prefix or cross-attention path exposes it.

 1import json